TQM: Total Quality Management

 HOW FINANCIAL ORGANIZATIONS INTRODUCE QUALITY

 Financial organizations, such as mine, create cost-savings initiatives.
-They not only expose people to prudent-risk taking, which may help generate revenue if properly implement through logical inductive/deductive reasoning.
+They not only expose people to prudent-risk taking, which may help generate revenue if properly implemented through logical inductive/deductive reasoning.
 The critical-thinking skills and competencies cultivated in finance also help people to mitigate risks—differentiating competitiveness through diversification.
 These assets, pun intended, represent the basis of business—profit-maximization.

 However, my financial organization, as with any financial organization, may improve quality by incorporating greater cross-functionality—considering how other functions—legal, marketing, technology, supply-chain management, etc.—to further mitigate risks.
 For example, greater mindfulness about conflicts of interests arising, fiduciary violations from adversely affecting clients and/or the company may help insulate liability.
 Thus, counsel may invaluable liability-prevention insight.